jonidaniel/data-science-and-machine-learning/classifications/iris-flower-classifier/README.md

 8. Run the cells on `01-data-analysis-and-exploration.ipynb` to form a data frame.
 You must have a [Jupyter Notebook](https://jupyter.org/) extension installed and your venv selected as the Python kernel.

-9. And finally, run the cells on whichever algorithm you choose, `02-decision-tree-classifier.ipynb` or `03-knn-classifier.ipynb`
+9. And finally, run the cells on whichever algorithm you choose.

+   - `02-decision-tree-classifier.ipynb`

+     asd

+   - `03-knn-classifier.ipynb`

+     asd

 ## Author